-Emergency Medicine is a mandatory, four-week, hospital-based, third- or fourth-year core rotation that affords the medical student the opportunity to learn in an Emergency Medicine setting.
+Emergency Medicine is a mandatory, four-week, hospital-based, third year rotation that affords the medical student the opportunity to learn in an Emergency Medicine setting.
 The osteopathic medical student, under the supervision of an emergency medicine specialist, sees the essentials of Emergency Medicine through observation and performance of clinical procedures, hands-on clinical experiences, and direct interaction with faculty, individual patients, and families.
 Integration of clinical skills and evidence-based medicine is achieved with an emphasis on didactic discussions, and the development of clinical skills.
-Pre-requisites: General Internal Medicine I, General Internal Medicine II, Family Medicine I, General Surgery, Pediatrics, and Woman's Health.